matthew-brett/pydagogue/curious_git.rst

     git mv very_clever_analysis.py slightly_dodgy_analysis.py
     git status

-Note that these changes must be committed too, to become permanent.
-In git's world, until something has been committed, it isn't permanently recorded anywhere.
+Note that these changes must be committed too, if we want to keep them.

 .. prizecommit:: new-name 2012-04-01 13:15:01